Pricing Structure Tips, Definition, and Examples in 2019

 Cornering your market share has a lot to do with understanding how your product features appeal to your buyer personas.
 The word ‘features’ is important — unless your product has a very narrow focus, and you’re only catering to a niche buyer, it’s likely that different features of your product will appeal to different potential customers.
 That’s particularly true when you’ve got a very broad-use product, like ProfitWell (our software helps you achieve faster recurring revenue growth) or Wistia (provides simple software for creating, managing, and sharing videos for business).

-Developing a crack pricing strategy requires knowing just who finds your product appealing.
+Developing a crack product pricing strategy requires knowing just who finds your product appealing.

 It can pull or push away customers